Haankhef

+Biography

 Haankhef is known from a number of monuments all of which are connected to his royal sons.
 On his monuments Haankhef bears the titles "Royal Sealer" and "God's Father".
 Both titles were given to him after his sons became kings and it is consequently unknown what position he held before these events.
 "God's father" is a title often given to the non-royal parents of a king and Haankhef's father Nehy is indeed known to have been a simple "officer of the town regiment" in Thebes.
 Similarly Haankhef's mother Senebtysy only held the common title of "Lady of the House".
 This indicates that Haankhef belonged to a rather middle level family of military officials.
 What role this background played in the accession of Neferhotep I to the throne is unknown.
 Haankhef is one of only two fathers of a pharaoh to be mentioned on the Turin canon, a king list redacted during the early Ramesside era.
 The reason for this rare privilege is uncertain, it may be connected to his two royal sons who were later considered as the greatest kings of the 13th Dynasty in an otherwise shaky period for Egypt.